XiongxinZ/StyleTransfer/README.md

 You may change the file path to get more different results with different styles and contents.

 #### Structure of Model
+1 Has a function that cut images from the center, a function that load and resize images and a function that display images.
+The model behind this images is arbitrary neural artistic stylization network.
+It consists of style transfer network and style prediction network.
+There are two kinds of losses: style loss and content loss.
+The model use convolutional networks to minimize the total loss and produces stylized images.

 #### Results